 - Migrating data from LVM to Storage Foundation using offline migration When you install Storage Foundation, you may already have some volumes that are controlled by the Logical Volume Manager.
 You can preserve your data and convert these volumes to Veritas Volume Manager volumes.
-See "About migration from LVM" on page 143. - Migrating data between platforms using Cross-platform Data Sharing (CDS) Storage Foundation lets you create disks and volumes so that the data can be read by systems running different operating systems.
+See "About migration from LVM" on page 176. - Migrating data between platforms using Cross-platform Data Sharing (CDS) Storage Foundation lets you create disks and volumes so that the data can be read by systems running different operating systems.
 CDS disks and volumes cannot be mounted and accessed from different operating systems at the same time.
-The CDS functionality provides an easy way to migrate data between one system and another system running a different operating system. - Migrating data between arrays Storage Foundation supports arrays from various vendors.
+The CDS functionality provides an easy way to migrate data between one system and another system running a different operating system.
+See "Overview of the Cross-Platform Data Sharing (CDS) feature" on page 215. - Migrating data between arrays Storage Foundation supports arrays from various vendors.
 If your storage needs change, you can move your data between arrays.
-See "Migration between storage arrays using a Linux example" on page 163.
+See "Array migration for storage using Linux" on page 204.